azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 ## Git Integration

-For Git to be recognised as an SCM (source code management) provider, VS Code needs to be able to find git.exe in the PATH.
+For Git to be recognised as an SCM (source code management) provider, VS Code needs to be able to find the git executable in the PATH.

 > Currently VS Code will not find git if you have installed the Windows Subsystem for Linux and then installed git into the Bash shell.
 If you type `git` into either the Command Prompt or a PowerShell window then it will not be found.

-The newest and least intrusive Git installation is [GitHub Desktop](https://desktop.github.com/).
-Install and configure.
-You will need to log in to GitHub, so you can either create an ID as part of the install process, or provide your existing credentials.  ([GitHub Desktop](https://desktop.github.com/) is preferred to the older [Git for Windows](https://git-scm.com/download/win).)

-The installer for GitHub Desktop makes use of a portable Git deployment, placing a number of executables including git.exe into `%LOCALAPPDATA%\GitHub\PortableGit_*COMMITID*\mingw32\\bin`.
-You can ensure VS Code can find this by either:
-1. adding the directory to the PATH environment variable and restarting VS Code
-2. setting **git.path** in Settings (CTRL-,)

-An example settings.json file can be found below.
+If you have a Windows desktop OS then install [Git for Windows](https://git-scm.com/download/win) if you have not done so already.
+Recommended settings:
+* **Unselect the checboxes for Windows Explorer integration and file associations**
+* Use Git from the Windows Command Prompt (default)
+* Use OpenSSH (default)
+* Use the OpenSSL library (default)
+* Checkout Windows-style, commit Unix-style endings (default)
+* **User Windows' default console window**
+* Retain all extra optoins (caching, Git Credential Manager, symbolic links)

+> Note that there is a newer and less  intrusive Git installation from [GitHub Desktop](https://desktop.github.com/), but this is not as easy to integrate with VS Code as Git for Windows and is therefore not recommended.

-> If you have 2FA enabled on your GitHub account then you will need to generate a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and use that as your password upon first connection.
+ If you have 2FA enabled on your GitHub account then you will need a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Use that in place of the password upon first clone or sync action.

 ## Integrated Console